Graham5040/Original-CR10-Marlin-Firmware-Source/README.md

 There have been a lot of complaints about Creality not releasing their sources, so... *here it is.*

+I have had this copy of the source for over a year, since I did the first CR10 YouTube video.

+Originally, if you just asked for source they would supply a zip file, but they have since reversed their position on giving the source out.
+In not giving out the source, they are not compliant with the GPL.

-The only files that have been edited are DOGMbitmaps.h files to remove the Creality3D logo.
+The *only* files that I have edited are DOGMbitmaps.h files to remove the Creality3D logo.

 No other changes have been made.
 It is *exactly what Creality installs on the CR10 Melzi.*